Orbital Fingerprint of Topological Fermi Arcs in a Weyl Semimetal

-In the Fermi surfaces measured with $p$-polarized light in Fig.~\ref{fig2}a-b we also observe pronounced intensity variations near the W$_2$ points, as indicated by arrows, further substantiating the change in orbital nature of the Fermi arcs.
-Moreover, close to the projected W$_1$ Weyl points, where $\gamma$ evolves into $\beta$, the ARPES data show similarly pronounced intensity changes as near W$_2$.
-This observation is in line with our first-principles calculations revealing an abrupt change in orbital character near W$_1$ from $d_{z^{2}}$ and $p_z$ for $\gamma$ to mainly $d_{yz}$/$d_{xz}$ for $\beta$.
-A full set of the calculated orbital-projected Fermi surfaces in the bulk and at the surface is given in supplementary note II.
+Similarly pronounced intensity variations at the projected Weyl points W$_1$ and W$_2$ are observed when using $p$-polarized light in Fig.~\ref{fig2}a-b.
+For $p$-polarization it is particularly useful to consider the linear dichroism, which can be defined as the intensity asymmetry $I(k_x,k_y)-I(-k_x,k_y)$ (see supplementary note II).
+The linear dichroism sensitively traces orbital-character changes as a function of momentum \cite{Henk:04,Chernov:15,Tusche:16,Schonhense:17,Bentmann:17}.
+Indeed, the measured linear dichroism in Fig.~\ref{fig2}d shows pronounced changes, even sign reversals evident from red/blue switches, at the projected Weyl points.
+Note that the linear dichroism varies with photon energy as seen in Fig.~\ref{fig2}e, and, therefore, does not directly reflect a specific orbital.
+Rather, it is the abrupt reversal with momentum that reflects the sudden change in orbital character which is predicted by our calculations and also observed in the measurements with s-polarized light.

-The fact that the observed orbital-texture changes occur in close proximity to the projected Weyl points indicates that these changes arise from the topological connectivity of the Fermi arcs and the bulk band structure\cite{Turner:13,Armitage:18}.
-Our calculations in Fig.~\ref{fig3} indeed show how the reorganization of the orbital wave function is directly linked to the momentum-dependent bulk propagation of the Fermi arcs.
-The states $\alpha$ and $\gamma$ are well-separated in momentum space from the projected bulk Fermi surface, protecting them from delocalization into the crystal volume\cite{inoue:16}.
-Their wave functions are, accordingly, highly surface-localized and have a large contribution of dangling $p$ orbitals of the surface P atoms\cite{inoue:16}.
-Near the projected Weyl points, the wave functions propagate deep into the bulk, as directly seen in Fig.~\ref{fig3}b.
+Our calculations in Fig.~\ref{fig3} show how the changes in orbital character are linked to the momentum-dependent bulk propagation of the Fermi arcs.
+The states $\alpha$ and $\gamma$ are well-separated from the projected bulk Fermi surface and accordingly their wave functions are highly surface-localized \cite{inoue:16}.
+Therefore, we classify $\alpha$ and $\gamma$ as genuine surface states.
+Instead, near the projected Weyl points and for the feature $\beta$ the wave functions propagate deeper into the bulk, as seen in Fig.~\ref{fig3}b.
+Furthermore, the orbital character of $\beta$ is adapted to the nearby bulk continuum states (Fig.~\ref{fig2}f).
+We therefore classify $\beta$ as a surface resonance with more bulk-like properties than $\alpha$ \cite{Cohen:78}.

-By comparing the orbital character on the bulk and the surface Fermi surface, we find that, in the course of approaching the projected bulk continuum, the surface states adjust their orbital symmetry to the one of nearby bulk states, as shown explicitly for the $d_{yz}$ orbital component in Fig.~\ref{fig2}f.
-Note that, in general, a surface state may retain its surface localization even when dispersing through a projected bulk continuum, as long as the surface and bulk states feature distinct symmetries\cite{Cohen:78}.
-In this regard, it is the adjustment in orbital symmetry to the continuum states that allows the Fermi-arc surface states to delocalize into the bulk and to merge with the Fermi-arcs of the opposite surface.